saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 There are two major undertakings:
 - Adding proxy environment variables (`NO_PROXY`, `HTTP_PROXY`, and `HTTPS_PROXY`) to Windows nodes and WMCO-managed Windows services.
-- Adding the proxy’s trusted CA certificate bundle to Windows nodes' local trust store.
+- Adding the proxy’s trusted CA certificate bundle to each Windows instance's local trust store.

 Since WMCO is a day 2 operator, it will pick up proxy settings during runtime regardless of if proxy settings were set during cluster install time or at some point during the cluster's lifetime.
 When global proxy settings are updated, WMCO will react by:
 - overriding proxy vars on the instance with the new values
 - copying over the new trust bundle to Windows instances (old one should be removed) and updating each instance's local trust store

-All changes detailed in this enhancement proposal will be limited to the Windows Machine Config Operator.
+All changes detailed in this enhancement proposal will be limited to the Windows Machine Config Operator and its sub-component, Windows Instance Config Daemon (WICD).

 ### User Stories